pallavi223/AEM/README.md

 | it.publish.user     | Admin user for the publish instance                 | admin                 |
 | it.publish.password | Password of the admin user for the publish instance | admin                 |

+The integration tests in this archetype use the AEM Testing Clients and showcase some recommended best practices to be put in use when writing integration tests for AEM.

 # Static Analysis
 The analyse module performs static analysis on the project for deploying into AEMaaCS.
 It is automatically run when executing

 mvn clean install

 from the project root directory.
 Additional information about this analysis and how to further configure it can be found here https://github.com/adobe/aemanalyser-maven-plugin

 # UI tests